acquia/blt/INSTALL.md

     * [Linux](http://php.net/manual/en/install.unix.debian.php)
 * [NPM](https://nodejs.org/en/download/) (for [Lightning](https://github.com/acquia/lightning) support)

+_If you have xDebug enabled for your PHP CLI binary, it is highly recommended that you disable it._

 ## <a href="creating-new"></a>Creating a new project with BLT

 1. Create a new empty directory for your project and initialize it as a new Git repository.